Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 This is where the Camino de San Salvador takes a side path to the left, leaving the highway, but running parallel to it, just before the end of the never-ending industrial white building.
 While you could continue on the road, it is imperative you find this path if you wish to see the historic, Romanesque pilgrim's church, the Ermita de Celada.

 This church is essentially right under the smokestacks of the power plant.
 If you missed the path, keep looking to your left, just before the big bend in the road, before entering town.
 I located the Ermita on my Google map above, so you are sure to know where it is, so you won't miss it.
-It is at approximately 24.2 kilometers.
+It is after approximately 24.2 kilometers.

 Sadly, we missed the path and totally walked right by it, as I was expecting signs directing the pilgrimage traveler to it!
 I didn't even realize we had missed the side, parallel path.